 Annie Harrisson is a PhD candidate in Communication Studies at Concordia University with a background in illustration and graphic design.
 Her work focuses on the historical construction of the gamer imaginary through retrogaming, Let’s Plays, and promotional practices.

-Richy Srirachanikorn is a PhD student in Social and Cultural Analysis with a background in Sociology.
-He is intrigued by the generative potential of nostalgia in bridging relationships, memories, and a sense of belonging for those living with social pain.
+Richy Srirachanikorn is a PhD student in Social and Cultural Analysis with a background in Social Psychology.
+He is intrigued by the generative potential of nostalgia in providing a sense of relief, belonging, and (symbolic) connections for individuals with social pain, such as those in extreme social withdrawal.

 Network Founding Members and the